 If you’re camping in an RV, remember to pack jumper cables.
 If it’s not you who goes flat, it’ll be someone else.
 Then it’s like: ‘Dude, I was totally gonna pack the jumper cables’ and you’ve got egg on your face.
 Important thing number one on your RV camping checklist.

 I have to put this here just of sheer virtue of how significant it was to my childhood.
-WD-40 can fix anything; that’s what mum taught me.
+WD-40 can fix anything; that’s what Mum taught me.

 Toolbox and Tools

 You’re going camping in an RV, so remember to take your toolbox.
 All the tools you might need should there be a mishap: screwdriver, wrench, pliers, flashlight, etc. It’s better to be prepared!
+You could also try getting a multi tool that acts as a screwdriver, knife, and water bottle all in one.

 A trailer level to level out your RV trailer.
 That way you don’t have to sleep on an incline (and your condiments stay in one place too).